-The Eurovision NI World Cup returns for the third consecutive year in 2018.
-Group C saw Franka, Christabelle, DoReDos, Waylon, Jessica Mauboy and Sevak Khanagyan do battle for Croatia, Malta, Moldova, The Netherlands, Australia and Armenia respectively for the two spots in the next round.
-You’ve been voting since Sunday, the poll has now closed and now it’s time to reveal the results!
+The Eurovision NI World Cup returns for the fifth consecutive year in 2020.
+Group A saw Ulrikke, Samanta Tina, Jeangu Macrooy, Athena Manoukian and Benny Cristo do battle for Norway, Latvia, The Netherlands, Armenia and Czech Republic respectively for the two spots in the next round.
+You’ve been voting since Sunday and now it’s time to reveal the results!

 It’s time to vote in the first group of the Eurovision NI’s World Cup 2020!
 The countries participating in this group are: Norway, The Netherlands, Czech Republic, Armenia and Latvia.
 Listen to all the songs below and vote for your favourite in the poll.
 Only two songs can advance to the next stage.

 Eurovision has been hailed by many as being the ‘Gay World Cup’.
 So what if the format for Eurovision was more like the World Cup?
 The World Cup happens every four years, but we had so much fun with our Eurovision World Cup feature, that it’s become a staple of our Eurovision diary each year.
 Previous winners have included Nicky Byrne for Ireland (2016), Imri Ziv for Israel (2017), Saara Aalto for Finland (2018) and KEiiNO for Norway (2019).
 Who will win in 2020?
 Here’s how it works!

 The sixth group of Eurovision NI’s Song of 2019 takes place this week.
 This week’s picks include tracks from Eurovision faves Mahmood, Sunstroke Project, Saara Aalto, Douwe Bob, Nathan Trent and Eric Saade.
 Check out all sixteen songs below and vote for your five favourites in the poll.
 The vote will close at midnight on Saturday and results revealed on Sunday.